Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 Only capitalize when using with the formal or full title of an organization.
 Adelphi University’s Board of Trustees meets once a month.
 He is on the board.

-List only the publisher and year when referring to a book: Sebastian Gardenhire ’04 wrote The Art of Stitching (Random House, New York, 2011).
+List only the publisher and year when referring to a book: Sebastian Gardenhire ’04 wrote The Art of Stitching (Random House, 2011).

 Book titles are always italicized, except when the font is already italicized, in which case, use roman.